-We view positively that the negative X-factor, set by the Dutch regulator for the fifth regulatory period (2011-13), allows a gradual increase in tariffs and positively affects the financial profile of the distribution network operators through strengthened cash flow generation, as already evidenced by Enexis's financial results in 2011.
-However, we have maintained Enexis's A score for the "Cost and Investment Recovery" sub-factor, as the mechanism of setting the X-factor has not changed and the fact that it is negative for 2011-13 reflects the regulator's recognition of the needs of network operators to cover their growing investment costs.
-Furthermore, our A score also reflects the fact that Enexis opted for only a marginal increase in its 2012 tariffs of 2.5%, despite having regulatory approval to increase these to a maximum of 6.2%.
-Although such a move could limit the extent to which Enexis is able to strengthen its financial profile in future, it reflects the company's strong strategic focus on providing its customers with cost-efficient and affordable electricity and gas distribution services.
+We view positively the existing negative X-factor, set by the Dutch regulator for the fifth regulatory period (2011-13), that allows a gradual increase in tariffs and by extension, cash flow generation, as evidenced by Enexis's operating financial results.
+However, we have maintained Enexis's A score for the "Cost and Investment Recovery" sub-factor, as the existing X-factor reflects the regulator's recognition of the needs of network operators to cover their growing investment costs.
+It is likely that the revised X-factor will revert to a value that assumes continued efficiencies of operating costs.
+Furthermore, our A score also reflects the fact that Enexis opted for only a marginal increase in its 2013 tariffs of 2.2%, despite having regulatory approval to increase these to a maximum of 6.7%.
+Although such a move could limit the extent to which Enexis is able to strengthen its financial profile in future, it reflects the company's strong strategic focus on providing its customers with costefficient and affordable electricity and gas distribution services.
+A side effect of this may be that a reduction in the regulatory return will be less evident on Enexis's income in subsequent years.

 The regulatory mechanism based on the revenue cap model and a gradual introduction of capacity-based payments reduces the exposure of network companies to volume volatility risk, thus resulting in Enexis scoring Aa for the "Revenue Risk" sub-factor.
-We assign the same score to Enexis for the "Asset Ownership Model" sub-factor, given the company's full ownership of the network assets under a licence.
+We assign the same score to Enexis for the "Asset Ownership Model" subfactor, given the company's full ownership of the network assets under a licence.